 Punishment and children with autism spectrum disorder (ASD)

-Sometimes a child with ASD might seem like he’s behaving inappropriately.
-But actually he doesn’t have the skills to handle the situation.
+Sometimes a child with ASD might seem like they’re behaving inappropriately.
+But actually your child doesn’t have the skills to handle the situation.

 For example, your child doesn’t say hello to someone.
-She isn’t being rude on purpose – she might not know she should say hello.
-She might start hitting something because a particular noise is upsetting her.
-Or she might smear poo on the wall because she likes the warmth and texture of it, not because she wants to upset you or do the wrong thing.
+Your child isn’t being rude on purpose – they might not know they should say hello.
+Your child might start hitting something because a particular noise is upsetting them.
+Or your child might smear poo on the wall because they like the warmth and texture of it, not because they want to upset you or do the wrong thing.